geneontology/amigo/provision/PROVISION_AWS_README.md

 #### Stage To AWS Instance:

-Clone the repo on the AWS instance, build the docker image and finally copy the docker-compose file.
+Clone the repo on the AWS instance, build the docker image and finally copy the docker-compose file and other templates.

 ```sh
 cd provision